Votechain-LUT/Votechain-Front/README.md

 **FIRST RUN**
 1. git clone git@github.com:Votechain-LUT/Votechain-Front.git
 2. Go to project root directory and run `yarn install`
+3. Create .env file in root directory and fill with key value pairs from .env.dev file
 3. Run `docker-compose up --build`
 4. App will be available at localhost:3000